by Robert Murray M'Cheyne

 I cannot leave this head without speaking a word to those of you who are in a situation very similar to that of Israel—to you who have the Word of God in your hands, and yet are unbelieving and unsaved.
 In many respects, Scotland may be called God's second Israel.
 No other land has its Sabbath as Scotland has—no other land has the Bible as Scotland has—no other land has the Gospel preached, free as the air we breathe, fresh as the stream from the everlasting hills.
 O then, think for a moment, you who sit under the shade of faithful ministers, and yet remain unconcerned and unconverted, and are not brought to sit under the shade of Christ, think how like your wrath will be to that of the unbelieving Jew.
 And think, again, of the marvelous grace of Christ, that the Gospel is first to you.
 The more that your sins are like scarlet and like crimson, the more is the blood free to you that washes white as snow; for this is still His word to all His ministers, Begin at Jerusalem.

-(2.)
-It is like God to care first for the Jews. — It is the chief glory and joy of a soul to be like God.
+It is the chief glory and joy of a soul to be like God.
 You remember this was the glory of that condition in which Adam was created.
 "Let us make man in our image, after our likeness."
 His understanding was without a cloud.
 He saw, in some measure, as God seeth.
 His will flowed in the same channel with God's will.
 His affections fastened on the same objects which God also loved.
 When man fell, we lost all this, and became children of the devil, and not children of God.
 But when a lost soul is brought to Christ, and receives the Holy Ghost, he puts off the old man, and puts on the new man, which after God is created in righteousness and true holiness.
 It is our true joy in this world to be like God.
 Too many rest in the joy of being forgiven, but our truest joy is to be like Him.
 O rest not, beloved, till you are renewed after His image, till you partake of the Divine nature.
 Long for the day when Christ shall appear, and we shall be fully like Him, for we shall see Him as He is.